Brandon Micheal Hall: Television

 Hall was cast in the 2015 pilot for LFE, directed by David Slade, but the pilot did not receive a series order.
 A year later, Hall landed his first series regular role on the TBS dark comedy Search Party as Julius Marcus, a journalist and former boyfriend of series lead Dory Sief (Alia Shawkat).
 He appeared in the main cast for the first two seasons and was a guest star in the third and fourth seasons.
 Hall was subsequently cast in the title role of the ABC sitcom The Mayor in 2017, portraying an aspiring rapper who inadvertently becomes mayor of his hometown.
 The series received positive reviews, but was cancelled after one season.

 In 2018, Hall was cast in the lead role of on the CBS comedy-drama God Friended Me.
 Hall portrayed Miles Finer, an outspoken atheist who helps people needing assistance after receiving a Facebook friend request from an individual identifying as God.
 It aired for two seasons before being cancelled in 2020.

 Theatre

-Hall made his Broadway debut on November 18, 2021 in Alice Childress's Trouble in Mind.
+Hall made his Broadway debut on November 18, 2021, in Alice Childress's Trouble in Mind.

 Personal life

-Hall donates his time at least one Sunday a month with the group Hashtag Lunchbag Brooklyn, to make sandwiches for those less fortunate in Brooklyn.
+As of 2019 Hall was donating his time at least one Sunday a month with the group Hashtag Lunchbag Brooklyn, to make sandwiches for those less fortunate in Brooklyn.